Discovery Phase Students

 .
 Mentors will be evaluated periodically to ensure that they are meeting the expectations and creating an excellent learning and research opportunity, Discovery Mentor Responsibilities doc

 Mentors in the Medical Humanities, including Creative Writing, or in medically relevant areas of Business, Law, etc will meet requirements appropriate to their field of specialization to be determined in conjunction with the Discovery Director and the Medical Student Research Committee.
-This will include a record of scholarly publications or other products.
+This will include a record of scholarly publications or other field-appropriate products.

 Projects Away from Emory